ACCESSIBLE CAREER CHANGE COACHING

 By setting deadlines, you're giving yourself a goal to work towards.
 And by breaking down your job search into smaller tasks, you're making the whole process feel a lot less daunting.

-So there you have it, the five first things you should consider when you need a new job in 2022.
+So there you have it, the five first things you should consider when you need a new job.
 By following these tips, you'll be well on your way to looking for a new job.

 A: Don't give up!
 Job searching can be a long and difficult process, but it's important to stay positive and keep pushing forwards.